zamitkumar/Compare_data_AIRBNB/README.md

 Summary statistics for price

-Estimating occupancy rates Seatle
+Estimating occupancy rates Seattle

-Distribution of Property Types in Seatle
+Distribution of Property Types in Seattle

 Calculate the distribution of the property types